norswap/autumn/doc/autumn/API/parsers/choice.md

 Matche the same things as the parser in `ps` that matches the most input.

-The parsers in `ps` should not have side-effects besides updating the input position.
+The parsers in `ps` should not have side effects besides updating the input position.

 ### `longest_pure`